 Three-dimensional models were used to perfect the design.
-The 2-inch thick finned panels required coordination between Balfour Beatty and the design team to support the highly complex openings, which feature three pieces of mirrored glazing and six precast concrete piece.
+The 2-inch thick finned panels required coordination between Balfour Beatty and the design team to support the highly complex openings, which feature three pieces of mirrored glazing and six precast concrete pieces.

 “This was such a magnificent use of precast.
-The fins just made the exterior architecture beautiful as well as bringing light into the building.
+The fins just made the exterior architecture beautiful, as well as, bringing light into the building.
 It makes you want to see from the outside how the light feels when you are sitting inside one of these rooms.”

-Marty Huie, Jacobs Engineering Group
+- Marty Huie, Jacobs Engineering Group

 2019 PCI Design Award Jury Member